civican/legisinfo/44-1/bills/C-59/bill_text.md

 Subsection 151(4) of the Act is replaced by the following:

-**(4)** Unless the by-laws provide otherwise **and in accordance with any regulations**, any person who is participating in a meeting under subsection 136(2) **or (2.1)** and entitled to vote at that meeting may vote by means of the telephonic, electronic or other communication facility that the bank has made available for that purpose.
+**(4)** Unless the by-laws provide otherwise and in accordance with any regulations, any person who is participating in a meeting under subsection 136(2) or (2.1) and entitled to vote at that meeting may vote by means of the telephonic, electronic or other communication facility that the bank has made available for that purpose.

 ### Section 190